Getting Ready to Move to Assisted Living in Denver

 Our local Seniorly Partner Agents often have the ability to negotiate monthly rent and fees on your behalf at many of the communities you might be interested in.
 This is a free service to you.
 To connect to a Seniorly Partner Agent email us now at firstname.lastname@example.org or call (855) 866-4515.

 What’s the Difference Between Assisted Living vs. Other Senior Care Types?

-The main distinction between assisted living and other types of senior care is that assisted living is situated on a spectrum of care between independent living and skilled nursing facilities, commonly referred to as nursing homes.
+The main distinction between assisted living near you in Denver and other types of senior care is that assisted living is situated on a spectrum of care between independent living and skilled nursing facilities, commonly referred to as nursing homes.

 - One popular alternative that's well-supported in Denver is in-home care, which involves caregivers visiting seniors in their homes to offer various kinds of needed support.
 The In-Home Support Services program facilitates various kinds of in-home care through the Medicaid program Health First Colorado.

 - Nursing homes are at the other side of the care spectrum, providing round-the-clock nursing coverage.
 Some nursing homes are designated as "skilled" facilities and provide additional skilled nursing care along with rehabilitation services.
 Others provide secured units with close supervision for those who have dementia.